danielballan/bluesky-tiled-plugins/docs/explanations/clients.md

 <Container {'baseline', 'primary'}>
 ```

-There are also convenience methods like:
+There are also convenience properties like:

 ```
 run.start  # alias for run.metadata["start"]